archit646/E-Shop/README.md

 - Add to Cart / Remove from Cart
 - Admin Panel for Product Management
-- Responsive Design using Bootstrap/Tailwind
+- Responsive Design using Tailwind
 - Django Admin for backend control

 - Project Screenshots